Lifeline is a Federally created program that gives a discount on basic phone service allowing it to be easier to

-- For the purpose of the Lifeline support program, a "household" is defined as an individual or group of individuals living together at the same physical address who share
+- For the purpose of the Lifeline support program, the definition of a "household" is a person or group of people

+who live at the same physical address who share expenses and income.

-- Those violating the one-per-household limitation will constitute a violation of the
+- Those violating the one lifeline per household rule, which would constitute a violation of the commission's